stratdev3/SimpleW/documentation/simplew/docs/guide/ssl-certificate.md

 ## Disable Certificate

 You can disable a certificate while the server is running.
-This is a special method `ReloadListenerAsync` to allow a such config change.
+This uses the special method `ReloadListenerAsync` to allow such a configuration change.

 ```csharp
 await server.ReloadListenerAsync(s => {